scythe410/medicare-voice-agent/clinic_knowledge_base.md

 ## 6. Common Questions & Answers (FAQs)
 **Q: What are your opening hours?**
-A: "We are open Monday to Saturday from 8 AM to 8 PM, and Sundays from 9 AM to 1 PM."
+A: "We are open Monday to Saturday from 8 AM to 11 PM, and Sundays from 9 AM to 1 PM."

 **Q: How much is the consultation fee?**
 A: "It depends on the doctor.
-GPs charge $50, Specialists start at $70."
+GPs charge LKR 1300, Specialists start at LKR 1500."

 **Q: Do you take insurance?**
-A: "Yes, we accept BlueCross, Aetna, and Medicare.
+A: "Yes, we accept all major insurances.
 Please bring your card."

 **Q: Do you have X-ray facilities?**
 A: "No, we only have a Lab for blood work and a Pharmacy.
 X-rays can be done at the hospital nearby."